We provide help and guidance on how to study most effectively.

 You can also arrange to receive one-to-one study advice by making an appointment.

-Prepare for Success is an interactive web learning tool for international students who are getting ready to come to the UK for study.
+Prepare for Success is a web learning tool for international students who are getting ready to come to the UK for study.

 It contains learning resources that help you find out about different aspects of academic life in the UK and the skills needed for effective study.